Got New Coverage for the New Year?Posted by Medicare Made Clear

 If you have certain changes to your life circumstances, such as moving out of your plan’s coverage area, you may qualify for a SEP.
 There are no set dates for SEPs.
 They are set according to your specific situation.

-The 5-Star special enrollment period is December 8, 2013 – November 30, 2014.
+The 5-Star Special Enrollment Period is December 8 to November 30 every year.
 If a 5-Star plan is available in your area, you can switch to it during those dates.
 You can also switch from one 5-Star plan to another 5-Star plan.
-If you switch to a 5-Star plan that doesn’t have drug coverage, you won’t be able to add drug coverage until the next Medicare Open Enrollment, October 15 – December 7.
+If you switch to a 5-Star plan that doesn’t have drug coverage, you won’t be able to add drug coverage until the next Medicare Annual Enrollment Period, October 15 to December 7.
 You can make changes to your plan only once during any 5-Star Special Enrollment Period.